joshed-io/estelle-and-josh/site/content/faq/the-week.md

 For those who can afford it, we will ask for a donation toward a part of the expense.
 The amount is TBD but we expect to be less than $100 per person.

 **What will happen on the day of Saturday, July 28?**
-Starting at 4:30pm on Sunday, we will gather our friends and family in the center of Paris for a cheerful evening of celebration, food, drinks, and (of course!) dancing.
+Starting at 4:30pm on Saturday, we will gather our friends and family in the center of Paris for a cheerful evening of celebration, food, drinks, and (of course!) dancing.
 You can see the full schedule at the end of this FAQ.

 !["Photo of 12 rue Chanoinesse"](/images/photos/12-rue-chanoinesse.png)
 *This is the wedding venue in Paris on 12 rue Chanoinesse!*